Tomatillo Salsa Verde Recipe

 Once you have all of the tomatillos prepped, it’s time to start roasting and salsa making!

-Roasting tomatillos brings out their naturally occurring sugars and results in a subtly sweet flavor in the salsa.
+Roasting tomatillos brings out their naturally occurring sugars and results in a subtly sweet flavor.

-Place the tomatillos stem-side up and jalapeño peppers skin-side up onto a large baking sheet along with the quartered onion and garlic cloves.
-It’s important that they face skin-side up so it has a chance to brown and caramelize.
+Place the tomatillos and jalapeño peppers onto a large baking sheet along with the quartered onion and garlic cloves.
+It’s important that the tomatillos and peppers face stem- and skin-side up so the skin has a chance to brown and caramelize.

 Drizzle oil over all of the vegetables and rub it into their skin.
-Lift up the tomatillos and vegetables when rubbing it in so a little bit also gets underneath.
+Lift them up while you’re doing this so a little bit also gets underneath.
+Be sure to leave the skin on the garlic!

-Roast the vegetables in a 450°F oven for 20-25 minutes, or until the tomatillos begin to brown.
+Roast the vegetables in a 450°F oven.
 Pull the garlic cloves out of the oven after 15 minutes to prevent burning.
+Keep cooking the rest for an additional 5-10 minutes, or until the tomatillos begin to brown

-Pulse ingredients 10-20 times and then scrape down the sides of the bowl.
-Continue pulsing until the salsa reaches your desired consistency.
-(About 40-50 times.)
-It’s important that you pulse and don’t puree.
+It’s important that you pulse and don’t purée.
 This helps you better control the final consistency of the salsa and gives you time to adjust the seasonings to your taste preference.
+While you don’t want big chunks of tomatillo, you also don’t want it completely blended.

 Meal Prep and Storage